 - Preheat the oven to 350 degrees Fahrenheit.

 - Roughly chop the walnuts before placing on a baking tray.
-Bake the oven for about 5 minutes or until nice and toasted, given the tray a quick shake midway.
+Bake them in the oven for about 5 minutes or until nice and toasted, given the tray a quick shake midway.
 Remove and set aside to let cool.

 - To prepare the dressing place all of the ingredients in a glass jar.
 Close the lid tightly and give it a good shake.
 Season to taste.
-Alternatively you can blend all ingredients in a magic bullet, adding in the olive oil last to gently mix.
+Alternatively, you can blend all ingredients in a magic bullet, adding in the olive oil last to gently mix.

 Add a protein: Boil 8 eggs or baked some tofu (See recipe for Summer Tofu Salad Bowl)

 Add a starch: Serve with 1 cup raw quinoa, cooked as per package directions